bracevac/dotter/nbe/impredicative/notes.md

     k ::= ... | k ⊗ k

-(I use ⊗ as a syntactic symbol, to avoid confusion with metalanguage product type)
+(I use ⊗ as a syntactic symbol, to avoid confusion with the metalanguage product type)

 Erasure from terms into simple kinds: